The Myeloproliferative Neoplasms

 Myelosuppressive agents should also be used for symptomatic splenomegaly or pruritis intractable to antihistamines.7 Interferon-alfa may also be used in the place of hydroxyurea for myelosuppression, particularly in younger patients and in patients with intractable pruritis.
 Side effects of interferon include flu-like syndrome, fevers, neuritis, and fatigue8; although the pegylated versions of interferon are better tolerated.
 Patients with PV who are undergoing surgery are at extremely high risk of developing postoperative complications if their erythrocytosis is not controlled before surgery.

-Patients with PV and no drug contraindications or evidence of acquired von Willebrand syndrome should be treated with low-dose aspirin.10 One study (ECLAMP) has demonstrated an antithrombotic benefit for low-dose aspirin (100 mg/day) in patients already receiving treatment for PV.10 Patients with erythromelalgia also experience a rapid relief of their symptoms after low-dose aspirin.7
+Patients with PV and no drug contraindications or evidence of acquired von Willebrand syndrome should be treated with low-dose aspirin.10 One study (ECLAP) has demonstrated an antithrombotic benefit for low-dose aspirin (100 mg/day) in patients already receiving treatment for PV.10 Patients with erythromelalgia also experience a rapid relief of their symptoms after low-dose aspirin.7

 JAK2 inhibitors are being evaluated in clinical trials for PV; but are not currently approved for this indication.

 Regardless of the therapy used, a recent randomized clinical trial confirmed that a hematocrit goal of less than 45% is the target of PV therapy.11 This goal is associated with a four-fold decrease of major cardiovascular events and prevention of thrombotic complications.11